StevenBlack/vocab/million-dollar-words.md

 ### nefarious
 Very evil or wicked; frequently used to describe cartoon villains.
 Think of the guy who was always tying Pauline to the railroad tracks.
 It's also used quite seriously, however: Hitler's henchmen committed nefarious acts.
-Pronounced NEH- FARE-EE-USS.

 ### negativity bias